Lavender: History and How To Grow It

 Sweet alyssum.

 Fortunately, white or purple flowering cultivars harmonize with the colors of lavender.
-Its roots will help stabilize the soil and break the force of a hard rain while the bed is becoming established.
+Their roots help stabilize the soil and break the force of a hard rain while the bed is becoming established.

 Fertilizer